pivotal/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 **Target user role**:       Service Operator<br />
 **Complexity**:             Advanced<br />
 **Estimated time**:         60 minutes<br />
 **Topics covered**:         Dynamic Provisioning, Crossplane, Tanzu RabbitMQ Cluster Kubernetes operator<br />
 **Learning outcomes**:      Ability to offer new, on-demand, and customized services in your Tanzu Application Platform clusters<br />

 ## <a id="prereqs"></a> Prerequisites

 - Access to a Tanzu Application Platform cluster v1.5.0 or later.
-- Surface level familiarity with Crossplane, particularly the concepts of [Composition and CompositeResourceDefinitions](https://docs.crossplane.io/v1.11/concepts/composition/).
+- Basic familiarity with Crossplane, particularly the concepts of [Composition and CompositeResourceDefinitions](https://docs.crossplane.io/v1.11/concepts/composition/).

 ## <a id="scenario"></a> Scenario